ferd/hairnet/README.md

 Warnings
 --------

-The current code is pending any form of review.
-Using it in production should be done at your own risk.

-Additionally, the [publications from NIST on the algorithm](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf) have the following specifications:
+The [publications from NIST on the algorithm](http://csrc.nist.gov/publications/nistpubs/800-38D/SP-800-38D.pdf) have the following specifications: